 Research Focus: Literacy Studies, Composition Pedagogy, Ethnography, Writing Program Administration, Foodways Literacies, Ethnopoetics

 Steven Alvarez joined the English department in Spring 2017, as assistant professor of English and Coordinator of the First-Year Writing Program.
 He specializes in literacy studies and bilingual education with a focus on Mexican immigrant communities.
 He teaches courses ranging from autobiographical writing, ethnographic methods, visual rhetoric, and “taco literacy,” a course exploring the foodways of Mexican immigrants in the United States.

-He recently completed a book manuscript titled Brokering Tareas: Mexican Immigrant Families Translanguaging Homework Literacies (State University of New York Press).
-The project is an ethnographic study about how English language acquisition and literacy transformed family relations and structured educational ambitions within a specific Spanish-dominant urban immigrant mentoring program in New York City.
+His monograph Brokering Tareas: Mexican Immigrant Families Translanguaging Homework Literacies (State University of New York Press, 2017) is an ethnographic study about how learning English transformed family relations and structured educational ambitions within a specific Spanish-dominant urban immigrant mentoring program in New York City.
 The program cultivated a sense of community and academic participation closely allied to ethnic identity, encouraging a sense of value for bilingualism as a political tool for—and the everyday reality of—immigrant families.